-If you receive a traffic citation while driving in Illinois, the law enforcement officer who issued the traffic ticket will tell you if you need to appear in court to settle the traffic ticket.
+If you receive a traffic citation while driving in Chicago, the law enforcement officer who issued the traffic ticket will tell you if you need to appear in court to settle the traffic ticket.
 If you don’t need to appear in court, you have three options:

 - Plead guilty, pay a fine, and receive a traffic conviction on your public driving record.